tangentsoft/pidp8i/doc/cc8-manual.md

 <a id="nlim" name="limitations"></a>
 ### Known Limitations of the OS/8 CC8 Compiler

-The OS/8 version of CC8 is missing many features relative to [the cross-compiler](#cross), and much more compared to modern C.
+The OS/8 version of CC8 is missing many language features relative to [the cross-compiler](#cross), and much more compared to modern C.

 1. The language is typeless in that everything is a 12 bit integer and any variable/array can interpreted as `int`, `char` or pointer.
 All